KCW89/telebort-core-programs/Program-Data-1 (ver.2025).md

 ### Lesson 12: Transactions and Concurrency
 1. **Lesson & Topic**
-   - **Title:** “Safe Transactions: Managing Concurrency in Databases”
+   - **Title:** "Safe Transactions: Managing Concurrency in Databases"
    - **Connection:** Learn how transactions ensure data integrity and how to handle concurrent operations safely.
 2. **Learning Objectives**
    - To understand ACID properties and their importance in transaction management.